AI Agent Index

 4.0

-Bot-free AI meeting assistant for Mac that captures audio and screen, transcribes locally, and auto-executes post-meeting Skills like PDF generation, CRM updates, and follow-up emails.
+Bot-free AI meeting and productivity assistant for Mac that captures audio and screen, transcribes locally, and auto-executes post-meeting Skills plus keyboard-triggered Actions for voice typing, emails, and code.

 freemiumView →